Python-Test-Engineer/evaluating-ai-agents/docs/index.md

 > Frictionless integration to existing apps and new ones.

 > CSV output easier to digest than UI traces.
 In fact, I tend to want to export the traces as CSVs.

+> If we are using some sort of Agent Context Protocol, we can avoid mixed telemetry systems by having each agent do its own telemetry.

 <br>